Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Conclusions

 To summarize, we proposed a scheme of tensor factorization based on sparse measurements of tensor components represented by a graphical model which is dense but not globally coupled.
 We expect that the setup will be useful in cases where substantial amount of data is missing as in recommendation systems heavily used in social network services.
 We studied the Bayesian inference of the tensor factorization by statistical mechanics approaches: the replica method and message passing algorithms.

 We considered the dense limit $N \gg M \gg 1$ \cite{yoshino2018,yoshino2023spatially} which amounts to consider dense but not fully connected graph.
 This limit is useful from theoretical point of view in two aspects: 1) it allows exact theoretical analysis since loop corrections vanish and 2) the r-BP (relaxed belief propagation) and G-AMP (generalized approximate message passing) become valid in this limit.
+It will be interesting to test our theoretical results independently by Monte Carlo (MC) sampling.
+MC sampling will provide useful insights into the magnitudes of the finite $N$ and $M$ corrections.

 From practical point of views, our result on the dense limit will be useful to consider situations where effective rank of tensors is not quite low.
 As mentioned in sec. \ref{sec-model}, this can happen for instance in the case of facial images \cite{zhao2015bayesian} and in recommendation systems \cite{koren2009matrix}.
 Conventional algorithm like alternating least-square, gradient based methods can also be applied on our problem.
 It will be very interesting to test our setup for real-world data using various algorithms including the message passing algorithms developed in the present paper.